tedsluis/kubernetes-via-kubeadm/README.md

 ### Screenshots Grafana
 [![Grafana Dashboard](https://raw.githubusercontent.com/tedsluis/kubernetes-via-kubeadm/master/img/grafana.gif)](https://photos.app.goo.gl/KcU7s1dJHqKptnF72)

+### Modify the Grafana configuration
+If you later on want to change the Grafana configuration you have three options:
+* Change the configuration via the Grafana GUI.
+(You can't change every thing and you loose your changes after Grafana restarts).
+* Edit the `Grafana-*.yaml` file(s), delete the configmap(s), create them again and delete the Grafana pod.
+* Edit the configmap(s) and delete the Grafana pod.

 ## Tear down the cluster
 Perform these steps to desolve the cluster completly and revert all changes.